-Where contributions are required DCC's Cabinet has identified that £6161 is required towards capital costs of expanding provision in the Purbeck area and for needs in the Upton / Lytchett and Dorchester areas.
+Where contributions are required DC's Cabinet has identified that £6,161 is required towards capital costs of expanding provision in the Purbeck area and for needs in the Upton / Lytchett and Dorchester areas.
 The capital cost of servicing new development is under review to add in the costs of pre-school provision and special schools.
 The current methodology for calculating the contribution is set out in Appendix 1.
 This may lead to an increase in the education tariff sought from development.
 The tariff is index linked.
-Phased payments may be negotiated with DCC on larger sites.
-These are not set in stone but are likely to be on 25% occupancy, 50% occupancy and 75% occupancy.
+Phased payments may be negotiated with DC on larger sites.
+These are not set in stone but are likely to be 25% (on commencement), 50% and final 25% at 75% occupancy.